01 January - 31 December

 Sunday 11 am

-Note the beautiful stained glass windows, the wooden barrel vaulted ceilings, the monumental gravestones, the beautiful Stations of the Cross and the neo-Gothic polychromatic paintings.
-The Brammertz organ dates back to the eighteenth century.
+Inside, visitors can admire stained glass windows, wooden barrel vaults, monumental gravestones, the Stations of the Cross, and neo-Gothic polychrome paintings.
+The Brammertz organ dates from the eighteenth century.

 KIKIRPA : Photo-library online